 Here’s an example of an annually-maturing STC ladder – Let’s say you purchase five $1,000 STCs.
 The first STC will mature in 12 months, the second in 24, the third in 36, the fourth in 48 and the final certificate will mature in 60 months.
 After a year has passed, your 12-month certificate has matured.
 If you don’t need the funds, you can put the money back into the ladder by purchasing a new 60-month STC.
 From then on, you add a new rung to the ladder with the purchase of a new 60-month STC every year as your next certificate matures.

 This technique allows you to not only lock in some higher rates associated with long-term STCs, but the short-term STCs mean you are able to take advantage of the market, should rates rise.
-Additionally, you don’t tie up all your money, and you are never more than a year away from at least some of it.
+Additionally, since you don’t tie up all your money, you are never more than a year away from at least some of it.

 The minimum to open a certificate is $250 at LGFCU and the dividend rate is fixed during the term.
 You can set up an STC ladder by visiting your local branch.